 Social engineering is an essential part of the cybersecurity career field for those IT professionals who want to play an active role in the protection of their organizations' security controls.

 A career in social engineering offers a substantial salary, flexibility, and often times, an exciting environment for those who love information security and technology.
 Social engineers may be hired on a permanent basis, but many are hired on contract or as consultants.

 Which Jobs Will this Social Engineering Course Prepare Students For?

 Most positions in the IT field now require employees to possess knowledge and skills in cybersecurity, no matter what the specific roles are.
-Training in social engineering will better prepare you for any position in an IT department.
-Specifically, penetration testers, network engineers, cybersecurity engineers, and certified information security managers will all benefit from this course.
+Training in social engineering will better prepare you for cybersecurity job roles.
+Specifically, penetration testers, cybersecurity engineers, and certified information security managers will all benefit from this course.